Skip to main content

 • Tags: Optional tags for organization and filtering

-• Evaluation: Select the evaluation you want to create a dashboard for
+• Evaluation / Evaluation Group: Select the evaluation or evaluation group you want to create a dashboard for

 2. Click “Create” to save your dashboard